 Natural language processing (NLP).
 Large language models (LLMs).
 Generative pre-trained transformers (GPTs).
 In the beginning, simply understanding AI was the biggest nut to crack.

 But that was then.
-These days, the hardest part is knowing how to execute and where to start in order to extract real value from AI.
+These days, the hardest part is knowing how to execute and where to start to extract real value from AI.

 Let’s explore some of the latest ways e-commerce brands are using AI to increase their e-commerce success.